HeithemTarchouna/Fibonacci-Sequence/README.md

 # Fibonacci-Sequence
-Utilizing linear algebra to solve the fibonacci sequence problem:
+Utilizing the power of linear algebra to solve the fibonacci sequence problem:
 </br>
 -using matrix diagonalization to calculate any term of the fibonacci sequence.